serain/serain.github.io/_posts/2018-08-23-dns-rebinding-headless-browsers.markdown

 ## Note

 I originally published this on the [MWR Labs blog](https://labs.mwrinfosecurity.com/blog/from-http-referer-to-aws-security-credentials/).
+It is reproduced here as a mirror.

 ## Introduction